mithril-security/aicert/docs/docs/getting-started/attestation.md

 When end users use the `verify()` method provided in our AICert Python library, AICert will check the values of each PCR in our AICert proof file against known values.
 This allows us to verify the full software stack used by AICert.

-However, the hashes in PCR15 and PCR14 are not known values to AICert, so end users should verify these manually by comparing the values in our AICert proof file against known SHA256 (for GitHub commits) or SHA1 hashes (for other input files) for the input data.
+However, the hashes in PCR13, PCR14 and PCR15 are not known values to AICert, so end users should verify these manually by comparing the values in our AICert proof file against known SHA256 (for GitHub commits) or SHA1 hashes (for other input files) for the input data.